 Unfortunately, Diamond Weapon’s projectiles were still on route, and Rufus watched as a number of projectiles struck his office, enveloping it in a huge explosion.
 Rufus is not seen again in the game.
 So falls the only capable person in this entire plot.

 The party, who had been screaming about Diamond Weapon firing on Midgar moments earlier, decides not to check out Midgar at this point and to go to the Northern Crater instead!
 When they get there, they discovers that the barrier is down for good, and it’s only now that Reeve calls them via Cait Sith about the damage to Midgar.
 Funnily enough, the game doesn’t force the player to go straight to Northern Crater after the death of Diamond.
-You could gone been any number of places in the interim without any news about the damage in Midgar – you could even have gone to Midgar!
+You could go to any number of places in the interim without any news about the damage in Midgar – you could even go to Midgar!

 The other execs notice Reeve’s supposedly strange accent, but he shakes it off and reveals that the city’s reactors are starting to overload (remember, Reeve has been in charge of the reactors since the beginning of the game).
 One of Reeve’s subordinates contacts him, telling him that someone has set the reactors to overload deliberately, and Reeve discovers that Professor Hojo is responsible.
 We cut to Hojo in an unfamiliar location, and he says that he’s planning on giving Sephiroth all of Midgar’s mako energy.
 His treachery is clearly intentional, but something is strange: he’s not speaking clearly and he keeps twitching.